What are Cool Roofs?

 Are Cool Roof Benefits Reduced When the Roof Becomes Dirty?

 No. Most cool roofs do not lose significant cooling benefits when subject to various forms of soiling relative to darker roofs.
 All outdoor surfaces are subject to getting dirty.
-However, a review of CRRC's database of low slope cool roof products shows that 90% of these samples still retain a significant amount of their initial reflectivity after three years.
-Studies have shown that roof cleaning can restore practically 100% of initial reflectivity for many products, should an owner wish to maintain that level.
-5
+However, a review of CRRC's low slope products database shows that 90% of these samples still retain a significant amount of their initial reflectivity after three years.
+Studies have shown that roof cleaning can restore practically 100% of initial reflectivity for many products, should an owner maintain that level.

 Will Wetting a Roof Cool a House or Building?

-If you're wondering how to cool a roof in the summer, wetting a dark-colored roof might cool a house or building only temporarily and on a small scale.
-A cool roof, on the other hand, is a long-term solution.
+If you're wondering how to cool a roof in the summer, wetting a dark-colored roof might cool a house or building temporarily and on a small scale (it also adds costs to your water bill).
+A cool or white roof, on the other hand, is a long-term solution with no additional steps to take.

 Yes.
 Dark, heat-absorbing roofs become extremely hot and are unnecessary sources of heat that contribute to elevated temperatures and increase a building's cooling energy needs.
 Increasing air temperatures translate into poorer air quality.
 Highly reflective cool roofs diminish this condition and have been identified as an environmentally preferable roofing solution.
 They provide economic, energy efficiency, durability, and environmental benefits.

-If you are planning a new building or replacing or restoring an existing roof, a cool roof system should be viewed as an energy-efficient, cost-effective, and long-term solution.
+If you plan a new building or replace or restore an existing roof, a cool roof system should be viewed as an energy-efficient, cost-effective, and long-term solution.
 If you’re wondering whether installing a cool roof is the right decision for you, consider the cost-benefit analysis.
-These surfaces have been proven to reduce the amount of energy required to maintain comfort in an air-conditioned building by decreasing heat flow through the building envelope.
-Note that, while white roof materials tend to be very good solar reflectors, colored roofing materials can also be made to reflect more sunlight.
+White roof surfaces have been proven to reduce the energy required to maintain comfort in an air-conditioned building by decreasing heat flow through the building envelope.
+Note that while white roof materials tend to be very good solar reflectors, colored roofing materials can also be made to reflect more sunlight.
 Sika Sarnafil's EnergySmart Roof features options for a White, Tan, Reflective Gray, or Patina Green reflective surface.
-Sika Sarnafil's reflective roofs also meet and exceed the criteria for qualifying as an Energy Star-Rated roof product.
+They also meet and/or exceed the criteria from the Cool Roof Rating Council (CRRC) for a roofing membrane to qualify as a cool roof.

-Using a highly reflective EnergySmart Sarnafil roofing membrane can save significant amounts of energy, depending on the location of the building, and that means financial savings.
-If 80% of all commercial buildings in the U.S. had cool roofs, it has been estimated that there would be approximately $735 million in overall energy savings.
+Using a highly reflective EnergySmart roofing membrane from Sika Sarnafil can save significant amounts of energy, depending on the location of the building, and that means financial savings.
+For example, if 80% of all commercial buildings in the U.S. had cool roofs, it has been estimated that there would be approximately $735 million in overall energy savings.
 Ultimately, cool roof products exist for virtually every kind of roof.
 Cool roofing systems like the EnergySmart Roof can save money, improve occupant comfort, increase a roof’s longevity, and reliably protect a building and its contents, meaning the benefits are well worth considering.

-What Makes for a Good Cool Roof Product?
+Sika Cool Roof Systems – What Makes a Good Product?

 |Requirements||Do Sika Sarnafil’s Systems meet the requirements?|